laxity7/yii2-scheduler/README.md

 use app\services\ReportService; // Assuming such a service exists use Laxity7\Yii2\Components\Scheduler\ScheduleKernelInterface;
-use Laxity7\Yii2\Components\Scheduler\Schedule;
+use Laxity7\Yii2\Components\Scheduler\Components\Schedule;
 use Yii;

 /**
  * Class Kernel
  * The central place for defining all scheduled tasks.
  */
-class Kernel implements KernelInterface
+class Kernel implements ScheduleKernelInterface
 {
     /**
      * Defines the application's command schedule.